 The Plaintiff argued that he should be able to collect the $50,000.00 of UIM coverage from his motorcycle policy, plus the $200,000.00 of coverage of UIM from his automobile policy.
-The Plaintiff had paid the premiums for both policies and elected stacking in both policies.
+The Plaintiff had paid the premiums for both policies and elected to stack in both policies.
 Therefore, the Plaintiff rightfully expected the full $250,000.00 in UIM coverage he signed up and paid for.

 Geico, the Defendant, argued that an exclusion in the policies called the “household exclusion” prevented the Plaintiff from collecting under both policies.
 The household exclusion, in this case, stated: “This coverage does not apply to bodily injury while occupying or from being struck by a vehicle owned or leased by you or a relative that is not insured for Under-Insured Motorist Coverage under this policy.”
 Geico argued that, because of this exclusion, the Plaintiff could only recover the $50,000.00 of UIM from his motorcycle policy.

 On January 23, 2019, the Supreme Court of Pennsylvania determined that the household exclusion violates Pennsylvania law and these exclusions are unenforceable as a matter of law.
 The Court also determined that the household exclusion operates as a de facto waiver of stacking, which is expressly against Pennsylvania law.
 Waiver of stacking can only be done by following the clearly delineated procedures established in Pennsylvania’s Motor Vehicle Financial Responsibility Law.

 If you have any questions about your car insurance policy or a claim you have had for an accident in Pennsylvania, please do not hesitate to call our injury attorneys in Pittsburgh at 800-777-4081 for a free consultation.